QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     end

-The figure shows part of the density sequence :math:`\{\psi_t\}`, with each density computed via the look ahead estimator
+The figure shows part of the density sequence :math:`\{\psi_t\}`, with each density computed via the look ahead estimator.

-Notice that the sequence of densities shown in the figure seems to be converging --- more on this in just a moment
+Notice that the sequence of densities shown in the figure seems to be converging --- more on this in just a moment.

-Another quick comment is that each of these distributions could be interpreted as a cross sectional distribution (recall :ref:`this discussion <mc_eg1-1>`)
+Another quick comment is that each of these distributions could be interpreted as a cross sectional distribution (recall :ref:`this discussion <mc_eg1-1>`).

 Beyond Densities
 ================

-Up until now, we have focused exclusively on continuous state Markov chains where all conditional distributions :math:`p(x, \cdot)` are densities
+Up until now, we have focused exclusively on continuous state Markov chains where all conditional distributions :math:`p(x, \cdot)` are densities.

-As discussed above, not all distributions can be represented as densities
+As discussed above, not all distributions can be represented as densities.

-If the conditional distribution of :math:`X_{t+1}` given :math:`X_t = x` **cannot** be represented as a density for some :math:`x \in S`, then we need a slightly different theory
+If the conditional distribution of :math:`X_{t+1}` given :math:`X_t = x` **cannot** be represented as a density for some :math:`x \in S`, then we need a slightly different theory.

 The ultimate option is to switch from densities to `probability measures
 <https://en.wikipedia.org/wiki/Probability_measure>`_, but not all readers will
-be familiar with measure theory
+be familiar with measure theory.

-We can, however, construct a fairly general theory using distribution functions
+We can, however, construct a fairly general theory using distribution functions.

 Example and Definitions
 -----------------------